jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 ---

-## Technology as a hobby
+## Closing thoughts

-It's easy to think of all of this as just sunk-cost. <q>Why not just go back to Spotify, a world where this post didn't even need to exist?</q> As much as I'd like to wax poetic about technology being an art form—which I really think it is—I admit that in many cases, technology is a means to an end.
+As much as I'd like to wax poetic about technology being an art form—which I really think it is—I admit that in many cases, technology is mostly a means to an end.
 So when something doesn't work the way I think it ought to, it frustrates me.
-When a piece of software complains about incompatibility, or I find myself squeezed into a forgotten or _unprofitable_ edge case, I can't rest until I find a workaround.
+When a piece of software complains about incompatibility, or I'm squeezed into a forgotten or _unprofitable_ edge case, I can't rest until I find a workaround.

-Technology, like music, is often a labour of passion, discovery, and excitement for me.
-That's a lot of emotion to process internally, and friends and family were becoming numb to my constant ramblings about _Airplay_, _The Library_, and _Docker_; I needed an outlet without ears or need of patience.
+That kind of obsession comes with the cost of peace and relaxation, but not just for me.
+Friends and family were becoming numb to my constant ramblings about _Airplay_, _The Library_, and _Docker_; I needed an outlet without ears or need of patience.
 At the same time, I didn't want my learnings to be forgotten.

-This post quickly grew from a bulleted list of my findings into a more detailed troubleshooting guide, the introduction evolved into a longer reflection piece, and eventually both were published as two separate posts of their own right. **Ironically, it's taken me _far_ longer to write this than I spent fighting with Apple Music in the first place**, but I've gained something more than an overly-complicated listening setup.
+This post quickly grew from a bulleted list of my findings into a more detailed troubleshooting guide, the introduction evolved into a longer reflection piece, and eventually both were published as two separate posts of their own right.

-No matter the topic, I always learn something new about myself through writing.
-Music and technology are deeply intertwined in my life, the nature of their relationship changing over time as my own priorities and environment have changed.
+It's easy to think of all of this as just sunk-cost. <q>Why not just go back to Spotify, a world where this post didn't even need to exist?</q> **Ironically, it's taken me _far_ longer to write this than I spent fighting with Apple Music in the first place**, but I've gained something more than an overly-complicated listening setup.
 When it comes to music, sometimes I want a more _analogue_ experience, sometimes I look to technology to overcome the physical limits of my environment or tools.
-With each swing of the pendulum, I explore new processes and develop new preferences, but my passion for music—and technology—only grows.
+With each swing of the pendulum, I explore new processes and develop new preferences, and my passion for music and technology grows ever deeper.

+For me, these kinds of realizations only become clearer through acts of deeper introspection like writing.